spacemanspiff2007/HABApp/docs/rule.rst

     import doc_runner
     doc_runner.run(run)

-If an item value gets set there will be a :class:`~HABApp.core.ValueUpdateEvent` on the event bus.
+If an item value gets set there will be a :class:`~HABApp.core.events.ValueUpdateEvent` on the event bus.
-If it changes there will be additionally a :class:`~HABApp.core.ValueChangeEvent`, too.
+If it changes there will be additionally a :class:`~HABApp.core.events.ValueChangeEvent`, too.

 It is possible to check the item value by comparing it